marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 programmer to distinguish between text and code they are shown in different colors.

-The text "Hello world!" is chosen arbitrarely.
+The text "Hello world!" is chosen arbitrarily.
 Try to change the text between the quotes and see what happens!

 Math